masud-technope/NLP2API-Replication-Package/README.md

 - Evaluate API suggestion performance, i.e., **evaluate-as**
 - Evaluate the effectiveness of the queries, i.e., **evaluate-qe**
 - Evaluate the retrieval performance of queries, i.e., **evaluate-cs**
-- Evaluation of queries using web/code search engines, i.e., **evaluate-se**
+- Evaluation of queries used by the web/code search engines, i.e., **evaluate-se**

 Required parameters for the operations: